-Here, on the frontlines of the CBD movement, we get asked this question all the time.
+How to take CBD oil?
+Or when is the best time to take CBD oil?
+Here, on the frontlines of the CBD movement, we get asked these questions all the time.
 Since CBD affects everyone differently, there really isn’t a one-size-fits-all answer.
 Instead, let’s look at the main factors to consider when determining what time of day is best for you.

 - Reasons for taking CBD